NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 # Freebox in bridge mode with a Netgear R8000 running OpenWRT
-Notes on Putting a Freebox Revolution in bridge mode with a Netgear R8000 running OpenWrt
+Notes on Putting a Freebox Revolution in bridge mode with a Netgear R8000 running OpenWrt.

 ## Goals
 * Install OpenWRT on the Netgear R8000
 * Put the Freebox in bridge mode
-* Full IPV6
+* Full IPv6
 * Separate guest network
 * VPN server
 * Bring back as many Freebox services as possible